 Risk Management is a framework of culture, processes and structures directed towards the effective management of risk.
 This includes consideration of both potential opportunities and adverse effects on existing operations.
-As all actions and transactions involve risk, effective Risk Management involves anticipating, understanding, and managing risk.
-It contributes to good corporate governance by providing reasonable assurance to Council, Executive Management, and the community that the organisational objectives will be achieved within a tolerable degree of residual risk.
+As all actions and transactions involve risk, effective Risk Management involves the anticipating, understanding and monitoring of risk.
+It contributes to good corporate governance by providing reasonable assurance to Council, Executive Management and the community that the organisational objectives will be achieved within a tolerable degree of residual risk.

-The Shire has exposure to risks that, if unmanaged, may have an adverse impact on the achievement of organisational objectives.
-The Policy of Risk Management at the Shire is to ensure an enterprise wide risk management framework is implemented that:
+The Shire has exposure to risks that if unmanaged, may have an adverse impact on the achievement of organisational objectives.
+The Policy of Risk Management at the Shire is to ensure an enterprise-wide risk management framework is implemented that: